RajatSW/solar_system_css/README.md

 - Advanced layout and animation using only CSS
 - Responsive UI techniques
-- Building modular and semantic HTML structure
+- Building a modular and semantic HTML structure
 - Importance of attention to detail in design
 - Respect for open-source licenses & giving proper credits ✅